Spotifyd/spotifyd/docs/src/installation/README.md

 `Spotifyd` is split into a base package plus additional features that can be toggled on or off during compilation.
 Those can be split into two groups: The audio backend features that are responsible for playing back the music and additional functionality features, which enhance your experience using `spotifyd`.

+> __Note:__ Selected feature flags are not saved between `build` and `install` commands.
+To build and install with a particular set of feature flags, pass the same set of flags to both commands.

 To enable an additional audio backend, pass `<audio_backend_name>_backend` as a feature flag.
 We currently support `alsa`, `pulseaudio` and `portaudio`.

 `Spotifyd` provides the following additional functionality: